Severe Thunderstorm Warning issued for Russell by NWS - News Break

 Severe Thunderstorm Warning issued for Russell by NWS

-Effective: 2021-05-26 15:24:00 CDT Expires: 2021-05-26 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for central Kansas.
-For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 15:17:00 CDT Expires: 2021-05-26 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for central Kansas.
 Prepare immediately for large hail and deadly cloud to ground lightning.
 Seek shelter inside a well-built structure.
 Stay away from windows.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Russell The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Southwestern Russell County in central Kansas * Until 400 PM CDT. * At 324 PM CDT, severe thunderstorms were located along a line extending from near Russell to Milberger, moving east at 15 mph.
+Target Area: Russell The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northeastern Russell County in central Kansas * Until 400 PM CDT. * At 317 PM CDT, a severe thunderstorm was located 7 miles west of Dorrance, or 7 miles east of Russell, moving north at 30 mph.
 HAZARD...Ping pong ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles. * Locations impacted include Russell, Gorham, Milberger and Russell Airport.
-This includes Interstate 70 between Mile Markers 175 and 187.
+Expect damage to roofs, siding, windows, and vehicles. * Locations impacted include Lucas, Luray, Waldo, Wilson Lake and Wilson State Park.
 HAIL...1.50IN WIND...<50MPHalerts.weather.gov